An activist marketing campaign harms food choice

 In supermarket conversations (and yes, I do have them) people are scared to death about their fruits and vegetables.
 I eat fruits and vegetables, all of them, and a lot of them.
 My kick-ass garden, farmers’ markets, grocery stores, roadside stands — I love fresh fruits and vegetables.
 I buy conventional and sometimes organic if it is from a friend’s farm.
 I buy to support my state’s farmers, and choices are also influenced by meal ideas for the week.

 My garden rocks.
-I use lots of pesticides and synthetic fertilizers, safely, and without hesitation.
+I use a spectrum of natural and synthetic pesticides, compost and synthetic fertilizers, safely, and without hesitation.
 I’m a scientist at a major university that works with ag.
 I see what farmers spray and how they do it.
 I understand the chemistry.
 I’m keenly aware of realistic risk, so I’m not afraid of my food.

 Today the Environmental Working Group’s (EWG) “Dirty Dozen” list slinked out of its fear cave again, the annual extrapolation of government statistics that is published to scare consumers and influence buying choices.
 For those unaware of this annual fear campaign, the EWG publishes a list of “dirty” produce, claiming that they are woefully contaminated with pesticide residues that will kill us all.
 The goal is to erode trust in conventional agriculture and promote a transition to pricey organic alternatives.